Can You Get Pregnant When You’re Not Ovulating?

 What Happens When You Aren’t Ovulating?

-Have you ever had months where you skipped your periods for no reason?
 Well, it turns out that this happens due to not ovulating.
-You may have anovulatory cycles occasionally.
+You may have anovulatory cycles occasionally (more on this later).
 Don’t worry, this is normal.

 Let’s break it down further for you.

-Your menstrual cycle consists of two phases.
-In the preovulatory phase i.e. during the first half of your cycle, estrogen is dominant.
+The preovulatory phase is the first half of your cycle when estrogen is dominant.

-Once it starts rising, the anterior pituitary releases luteinizing hormone (LH) to trigger ovulation.
+Once it starts rising, the anterior pituitary releases Luteinizing Hormone (LH) to trigger ovulation.
 The surge in LH causes the mature follicle to release the egg.
+The egg gets released into the fallopian tube and down the uterus into the cervical canal.

 The ruptured follicle forms a structure called the corpus luteum that produces progesterone.

-In case your egg does not get fertilized by the sperm, the corpus luteum shrivels down and stops producing progesterone and you get your period.
+In case your egg does not get fertilized by the sperm, the corpus luteum shrivels down and stops producing progesterone, and you get your period.

-What happens in Anovulatory Cycles?
+What Happens in Anovulatory Cycles?

-Anovulatory cycles are fairly common in women affecting 1 in 10 women.
+Anovulatory cycles are fairly common in women, affecting 1 in 10 women.
 In this condition, you do not ovulate.

 Despite no ovulation, you can get your period.
 This is known as breakthrough bleeding.